 Most designs incorporate UV and wear layers that make light refraction balance beautifully, meaning you’ll have flooring that ages gracefully in any home lighting.
 The enduring appeal of these choices makes SPC flooring a savvy design-led choice.

-Finally, the ability to mix and match different styles means there’s room for creativity too.
+Finally, the ability to mix and match different styles means there’s room for creativity, too.
 Unique combinations and patterns can transform ordinary floors into statement pieces.

 Limitations of SPC Flooring